winterland1989/stdio/README.md

 Notice
 ------

-Please head to the [offcial repo](https://github.com/haskell-stdio/stdio).
+Please head to the [official repo](https://github.com/haskell-stdio/stdio).
 This is the historical experimental repo of stdio, which records many interesting ideas and exploration, and some of these ideas may get revived if needed.
 Notable branches:

 + `fix_accept3`, this is the final choosen branch for offical repo based on performance.